vnikolova/gsd-task-manager/README.md

 1. clone the project
 2. copy the folder to your local server destination
-3. in phpMyadmin create new db - final_db
-4. import SQL from final_db.sql
+3. import SQL from final_db.sql
-5. you're all set!
+4. you're all set!